madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 1. Dennis Venema and Darrel Falk. ["Does Genetics Point to a Single Primal Couple?"](/pdf/deleted-biologos/deleted-biologos-2020-three-lines.pdf).
 April 5, 2010.

 The same day the new position was published,
-BioLogos deleted a series of
-articles which
-explained the scientific claims they presented to Christianity Today and NPR in 2011.
+BioLogos quietly deleted a series of articles which explained the scientific claims they presented to *Christianity Today* and NPR in 2011.

 2. Dennis Venema. ["Adam, Eve, and Human Population Genetics."](/pdf/deleted-biologos/deleted-biologos-2021-genetics.pdf)  November 12, 2014.